Study to become a professional Massage Therapist

 Award

-Upon successful completion of this course, you will be awarded an Level 3 Practitioners Diploma in Massage.
+Upon successful completion of this course, you will be awarded an Level 3 Practitioners Diploma in Therapeutic Massage.
 You will be a fully qualified massage Therapist who can gain insurance and set up your own business or gain employment.

 Progression

 After gaining this qualification you will be able to progress onto study further types of specialised and advanced massage.
+You move into a level 4 or level 5 massage qualification.

 Course Fee

-The full cost of this course is £1,275.
+The full cost of this course is £1,390.

 A deposit of £250 is required to book your place on this course which is non-refundable.

-The cost of the online Anatomy, Physiology and Pathology courses is £125 and must be completed before the final day of this course.
+The cost of the online Anatomy, Physiology and Pathology courses is £140 and must be completed before the final day of this course.

 Once you have gained acceptance onto the course these courses can be bought here.

-The remaining £900 is required one week before the course commences.
+The remaining £1000 is required one month before the course commences.

 In Specialist circumstances the cost can be spread over the year paying;